Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Diagonalizing homogeneous polynomials

 \begin{proposition} Determining orthogonality and unitarity of $f$ takes $O(n^3)$ arithmetic operations. \end{proposition}

-In summary, the diagonalization of $f$ is achieved through an iterative process, including the compute center, compute idempotents, and diagonalize form steps, with complexity $O(n^4t^2)$, $O(n^3+n^{\rho})$ and $O(ndt\log{n}\log{\log{n}})$, respectively.
+In summary, the iterative diagonalization process, consists of the compute center, compute idempotents, and diagonalize form steps, which have complexity of $O(n^3d^3t+n^{d+4})$, $O(n^3+\rho)$ and $O(ndt\log{n}\log{\log{n}})$, respectively.
 This iterative process lasts at most~$n-1$ iterations and $n$ is reduced by 1 in each iteration.
 Therefore, the entire process takes $O(\log n)$ costs of the three steps above.
 Lastly, the orthogonality and unitarity are determined straightforwardly with $O(n^3)$ operations, which does not affect the overall complexity.